 A Small Squeaky Toy and/or Treats

-Toys and treats are must-haves for those alert facial expressions and happy ears!
-You’d be surprised how many pet owners forget these essentials when they rush out to meet you for a photo shoot.
+Toys and treats are must-haves for those facial expressions and happy ears!
+It may surprise you how many pet owners forget these essentials when they rush out to meet you for a photoshoot.

-It’s always better to have some on hand for those situations.
+It’s always better to have some for those situations.
 I personally like squeaky toys or a toy that rustles.

-Tip: Be sure to ask the pet owner if their puppy, kitty, parrot, best friend has any food allergies before offering treats.
+Be sure to ask the pet owner if their best friend has any food allergies before offering treats.

 The golden rule is that something will likely break.
 What’s a great way of mending a break on the spot?
 Really good tape!
-I always keep tape in my car as a golden rule, just throw a couple of rolls into the trunk and you are already well prepared.
+I always keep tape in my car so I’m prepared.

 Metal clamps are just as important!
 For surfaces that you can’t tape, these clamps are helpful.
-They’re useful for putting fabric up as backdrops.
-Just throw a Ziploc bag of these into the trunk of your car and you’re set.
+They’re useful for putting fabric up as backdrops, too.
+Just throw a bag of these into the trunk of your car and you’re set.

-Again, another necessity for whenever the need arises.
-There has yet to be a photo shoot in which scissors have not come in handy!
+Scissors are another accessory for those random needs.
+There has yet to be a photoshoot in which scissors have not come in handy!
 They help trim off threads or open packages.

 It took me quite a while to start carrying a towel with me for pet shoots, and that was a mistake!

-Towels also have many uses for you, since they can act as a clean surface you can place your gear down on.
+Towels also have many uses for you.
+They can act as a clean surface for your gear.

 Notebook and Pen

-Paper and a writing utensil will always prove their worth, especially at photo shoots.
-Keeping notes on a session, on a client’s needs, or any other necessary information for efficiency is wonderful idea.
+Paper and a writing utensil will always prove their worth, especially at photoshoots.
+Keeping notes on a session, a client’s needs, or any other information is helpful for future shoots.

 Cell Phone Charger